ngandng/rl_mtsp/README.md

 ## Models
 - Deep-Q Network
 The DQN code is implemented based on the examples that are shown [on youtube video](https://www.youtube.com/watch?v=wc-FxNENg9U&t=1697s&pp=ygULZHFuIHB5dG9yY2g%3D).
+- PPO
+The PPO algorithm is built based on the code of [nikhilbarhate99/PPO-PyTorch](https://github.com/nikhilbarhate99/PPO-PyTorch?tab=readme-ov-file)

 ## Results